hamiltonmasond/startup/README.md

 projects.
 Using async has never been the easiest for me and seeing how it effects the HTML has given me ideas of how to best integrate them into my start-up project.

+Simon - Service
+I successfully deployed the code for the service aspect of the Simon project.
+I've found that after studying the code I feel like I have a better understanding of integrating Express into projects.
+As well as with the assignments, I feel like I can successfully integrate Node and Express into my start-up and any other projects I have done.
+Fetch APIs and using middleware with Express has been very useful.